coderefinery/social-coding/content/social-coding.md

 - I: When publicly shared, usually we timestamp or set a version, so it is easier to refer to a specific version
 - J: You can reuse your own code later after change of job or affiliation
+- K: It encourages me to code properly from the start

 **Choose many**.
 Vote by adding an `o` character:
 - A: